anyscale/madewithml.github.io/docs/courses/mlops/solution.md

 What are the details around the team, data and system that you need to account for?

-- data, time, performance, cost, interpretability, latency
+- availability of data, time, performance, cost, interpretability, latency
 - dictate the complexity of our solutions

 !!! question "Converting constraints to timelines"